 - The ONLY exceptions to these policies are:

 - in case of an emergency

-- if the fare saves $200 or more round trip, or
+- if the non-contract fare saves $200 or more round trip, or

 - if prior approval for the variance was obtained.

-To book airfare or to register with the NY State contracted travel agency, contact Child Travel New York Inc. / Direct Travel by:
+To book airfare or to register with the NY State contracted travel agency, contact Knight Holdings dba Stovroff and Taylor Travel (STT) by:

 - Email: [email protected]

-Child Travel is familiar with all the New York State travel guidelines and has 24-hour assistance.
+Knight Holdings dba Stovroff and Taylor Travel (STT) is familiar with all the New York State travel guidelines and has 24-hour assistance.
 If you create an online profile and book your own travel, it is cheaper than calling them directly.
-And if your trip gets canceled or postponed your trip is 100% refundable if booked through Child Travel.
+If you purchase OGS contracted city-pair fares and your trip is cancelled or postponed your trip is 100% refundable if booked through Stovroff and Taylor Travel (STT).